 Ongoing implementation of mandatory cyber security requirements for all NSW government departments and public service agencies to ensure an integrated approach to preventing and responding to cyber security threats.

 On 1 February 2019, the Digital Information Security Policy was replaced by the NSW Cyber Security Policy (the Policy) https://www.digital.nsw.gov.au/policy/cyber-security/cyber-security-policy.

 All NSW government departments and public service agencies (Government Sector Employment Act 2013 Schedule 1 Public Service agencies) MUST comply with the Policy.
 This includes statutory authorities and all NSW government entities that submit an annual report to a Secretary of a lead department or cluster, or direct to a Minister, or direct to the Premier.

-Mandatory requirements include:
+Policy requirements include:

-Identification of an agency’s most valuable or operationally vital systems or information (“crown jewels”) implementing regular cyber security education for all employees, contractors and outsourced ICT service providers
+Identification of an agency’s most valuable or operationally vital systems or information (“crown jewels”) implementing regular cyber security education for all employees, contractors and outsourced ICT service providers.

 Exemptions to this policy will only be considered in exceptional circumstances.
 To seek an exemption, contact your cluster CISO in the first instance.
 If the exemption request is deemed valid by your cluster CISO they will contact Cyber Security NSW on your behalf.

 The date of adoption for this Policy and its requirements is 1 April 2022 for the reporting period 1 July 2022 to 30 June 2023.
 Reporting is due on 31 October.
 The reporting deadline has been extended from the previous August deadline to allow agencies and departments the ability to assess against the new requirements.

 Cyber Security NSW is available for support and guidance regarding implementation of this Policy.